dialogflow/api-ai-english-asr-model/README.md

 You can also test this model using your borwser and HTTP protocol, follow guide here: https://github.com/api-ai/asr-server

-You can test this model online here: https://asr-model-demo.api.ai/

 ## Training
 Model is trained using kaldi "Chain models", read more about them here http://kaldi-asr.org/doc2/chain.html